enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 npm install
 ```

-To start the Enhance development server you can use the enhance cli with `npx enhance dev`, or you can use the shortcut setup in the starter project with `npm start`.
+To start the Enhance development server you can use the Enhance CLI with `npx enhance dev`, or you can use the shortcut setup in the starter project with `npm start`.
 Once started your project is served at `http://localhost:3333`.
 Load that page into your browser to view your project.
 This server has built in live reload so that changes to most of the project files and configuration will trigger the browser to reload immediately.

-Before moving on lets briefly talk about the structure of enhance apps and what goes in the app folder.
+Before moving on lets briefly talk about the structure of Enhance apps and what goes in the app folder.

 ## Enhance Project Structure